-We, the teachers and chaperones of, the following rules and regulations for our upcoming Gettysburg Field Trip to communicate and enforce all of the standards below, and understand tha breaking this contract will be asked to leave without refunds. .
+We, the teachers and chaperones of the following rules and regulations for our upcoming Gettysburg Field 7 to communicate and enforce all of the standards below, and understand breaking this contract will be asked to leave without refunds.
+Trip.
 We promise While visiting the battlefields: 1.
-Always stay on approved trails and roads (and along the Auto Tour route, make sure that your parks on the right-hand side of the road with all four tires remaining on the pavement). school vehicle

-2. Never climb on a monument, marker or cannon, and never remove anything from this or any national park.

-While visiting the Gettysburg Museum and Visitor Center:

-- 4. Chaperones/teachers must remain with their students at all times, regardless of the age of the students.
-Our chaperone-to-student ratio is 1:7, and chaperones are responsible for maintaining orderly and respectful behavior.
-(If a staff person asks your student for their chaperone, they should not have to look around for you; you must be in close proximity and in line of sight.) - 5.
-The Museum and Visitor Center is a public space; show courtesy and respect for all other visitors.
-Specifically: speak quietly in large, open areas; do not talk during films or presentations; running, jumping and other boisterous behavior is prohibited; do not touch or climb displays or exhibits; and use computer interactive stations only as intended.
-Finally, only adults should select brochures, taking just one per small group. - 6.
-Backpacks are NOT ALLOWED in the building. - 7.
-Food, drinks and gum are not allowed in the museum, theaters, bookstore or group lobby.
+Always stay on approved trails and roads (and along the Auto Tour route, make sure that parks on the right-hand side of the road with all tires remaining on the pavement). your school vehicle 2.
+Never climb on a monument, marker or cannon, and never remove anything from this or any national park.
+3. Carry out all trash, and leave the ground just as you've found it.
+While visiting the Gettysburg Museum and Visitor Center: 4.
+Chaperones/teachers must remain with their students at all times, regardless of the age of the students.
+Our chaperone-to-student ratio is 1:7, and chaperones are responsible for maintaining orderly and respectful behavior a staff person asks your student for their chaperone, they should not have to look around for you; you must be in close proximity and in line of sight.)
+5. The Museum and Visitor Center is a public space; show courtesy and respect for all other speak quietly in large, open areas; do not talk during films or presentations; running, jumpir behavior is prohibited; do not touch or climb displays or exhibits; and use computer interact intended.
+Finally, only adults should select brochures, taking just one per small group. ng and other boisterous 6.
+All bags are subject to inspection.
+Visitors refusing bag inspections will be denied entran Prohibited bags: Cooler bags, luggage, bags with wheels, and large camping backpacks. ce to the MVC.
+7. Food, drinks and gum are not allowed in the museum, theaters, bookstore or group lobby 8.
+Flash photography is prohibited in the theater/cyclorama and the museum as it is distraction has a detrimental effect on the artifacts over time.
+We also strongly recommend that student electronic devices remain at home or in your school vehicle.
+9. Assemble your group at the theater entrance at least 10 minutes prior to your scheduled t Late arrivals will not be admitted. icket time.
+10. Students must not lean on or use walls and display cabinets as desktops.
+If your grounotes, be sure they have the proper materials. p is expected to take Signatures (sign your names below): Signature Date Signature Date